 If you find that you think about drinking constantly, or you feel the need for a drink every time you are upset, angry, sad or even happy, you may have a problem with alcohol.
 If you find that the amount you drink or the way you behave while consuming alcohol gets you into trouble, or that family and friends have expressed concern or warned you that your drinking exceeds normal limits, then it may be time to seek help.

-Where Does a Person Seek Help?
+Where Does a Person Get Help for Alcoholism?

 The first place many people can find help for an alcohol problem is their family physician or a general practitioner.
 Make an appointment to discuss your concerns over your drinking and be honest about how much you drink.
 If you’ve become dependent on alcohol, simply stopping overnight can be dangerous.
 Your physician can help advise you on whether cutting back gradually or quitting cold turkey is the best way for you to manage your dependency on alcohol.
 Your doctor may also refer you to a community service where you’ll find support groups and counseling to help you recover.